 Meet The Players…

 Tommy Barrick can be heard with a variety of acts ranging from swing & jazz to latin, funk and punk around the DC area.
-He’s had the opportunity to perform throughout Europe and throughout the United States at The Knitting Factory, 9:30 Club, CBGB’s, Arlene’s Grocery, Brownies, The Black Cat, The Rainbow Room, The Copacabana, The Kennedy Center Concert Hall, The Birchmere, Blues Alley and many more.
-He recently published his first percussion method, The Paradiddle Workbook.
+His latest project is the go-go/mod fusion band Go Mod Go!
+Tommy has had the opportunity to perform throughout Europe and throughout the United States at The Knitting Factory, 9:30 Club, CBGB’s, Arlene’s Grocery, Brownies, The Black Cat, The Rainbow Room, The Copacabana, The Kennedy Center Concert Hall, The Birchmere, Blues Alley and many more.
+He is the author of the percussion method text The Paradiddle Workbook.

 Mr. Barrick can also be heard on many television and film scores.
-Other recording projects have led to DC Wammy nominations for recordings with Chaise Lounge, American Song, The Joker’s Wild, Radio King Orchestra, Bossalingo; and 5 time Wammy winner for Best hard rock/punk band, Adam West.
+Other recording projects have led to Washington Area Music Awards nominations for recordings with Chaise Lounge, American Song, The Joker’s Wild, Radio King Orchestra, Bossalingo; and five Wammy wins for Best Hard Rock/Punk Band, Adam West.

 Gary performs with many DC ensembles, including Chaise Lounge, The Cutaways, The Tuxedo Park Orchestra and his own sextet.
 Perhaps the area’s leading exponent of swing clarinet, hot tenor and cool flute his playing provides local big bands with both the soaring clarinet and “down home” tenor playing reminiscent of the swing era.
 Gary grew up in Las Vegas and began his musical training there at an early age.